charles8191/netherite/README.md

 # :pick: Netherite

-Netherite is a secure & private operating system based on [Calcite](https://github.com/charles8191/calcite), a CentOS Stream-based immutable OS.
+Netherite is a secure & private operating system based on [Calcite](https://github.com/charles8191/calcite), an AlmaLinux-based immutable OS.
 It fills the gap for a secure, private, user-data-persistent, secure boot-capable, desktop OS.

 > [!IMPORTANT]
-> We have changed to CentOS Stream, please reinstall.
+> We have changed to AlmaLinux, please reinstall.

 > [!WARNING]
 > Setting up an internet connection is mandatory, otherwise installation will fail.
 If you can't set up an internet connection, do not install this software.